White House to Treasury Building tunnel: Tunnel of Love

 A 1996 fire in the Treasury Building led the National Fire Protection Association (NFPA) to investigate fire safety around the building.
-The investigation showed that there were no smoke detectors and fire barrier separation in the tunnel.
+The investigation showed no smoke detectors and fire barrier separation in the tunnel.

 Design

 The 761 ft tunnel, which passes underneath the street, is 7 ft tall and 10 ft wide.
-It is not built in a straight line, but rather in a zig-zag pattern, so as to lessen the concussion from a direct bomb hit.
-At various points along the tunnel, there are small rooms which, at one time, were equipped with cots so that the tunnel itself could be used as a shelter.
+It is not built in a straight line, but rather in a zig-zag pattern, to lessen the concussion from a direct bomb hit.
+At various points along the tunnel, there are small rooms that, at one time, were equipped with cots so the tunnel could be used as a shelter.

-The tunnel is guarded by the Secret Service, and includes cameras, alarms, and cipher locks.
+The tunnel is guarded by the Secret Service and includes cameras, alarms, and cipher locks.

 Related tunnels

 Tunnels connecting the Treasury

 The Treasury Building is the center of a network of tunnels.
 In addition to the tunnel connecting it to the White House, another connects to the Treasury Annex and H Street NW, constructed in 1919 and known since 2015 as Freedman's Bank Building.
-Unlike the White House to Treasury Building tunnel, which was constructed as an emergency exit, the other tunnel was built to facilitate the movement of freight and access to utility lines.
+Unlike the White House to Treasury Building tunnel, which was constructed as an emergency exit, the other tunnel was built to facilitate freight movement and access to utility lines.